Skip to main content

 How much can Palm Beach County homeowners get?

-Based on a median home value of $480,000 in the Palm Beach County area, a typical HECM borrower at current rates might access:
+Based on a median home value of $480,000 in the Palm Beach County area, a typical HECM borrower at current rates might access, after typical closing costs:

 Age 65